Universities and antisemitism: Germany

 In April 1933, Nazi Germany passed laws barring Jews from holding any official positions, including teaching at universities.
 Historian Gerald Holton describes how, with "virtually no audible protest being raised by their colleagues", thousands of Jewish scientists were suddenly forced to give up their university positions and their names were removed from the rolls of institutions where they were employed.
+Notable German academics supportive of the Nazi regime included Martin Heidegger and Carl Schmitt.